GustavoCaso/n2o/README.md

 - Use homebrew `brew install n2o`
 - Download the `n2o` tool from releases page.

 ### Usage

 ```
-$ n20
+$ n2o
-Usage of n20:
+Usage of n2o:
-  -d string
-    	Destination to store pages within Obsidian Vault
-  -db string
-    	database to migrate
+   -download-images
-  -i	download external images to Obsidan vault and link in the resulting page
+    	download external images to Obsidan vault
+  -notion-db-ID string
+    	Notion database to migrate
+  -notion-page-ID string
+    	Notion page to migrate
+  -notion-token string
+    	Notion token
-  -name string
+  -page-name string
-    	Page attribute to extract the file name.
+    	Notion page properties to extract the Obsidian page title.
     	Support selecting different page attribute and formatting.
+To select multiple properties, use a comma separate list.
+    	The attribute that support custom formatting are Notion date attributes.
+    	Example of how to use a Notion date property with custom format as the title for the Obsidian page:
+    	-name=date:%Y/%B/%d-%A
-By default we use the page name (default "Name")
+    	 (default "Name")
   -page-properties string
-    	the page properties to convert to frontmater
+    	Notion page properties to convert to Obsidian frontmater.
-  -pageID string
-    	page to migrate
+    	You can use select multiple properties, use a comma separate list.

-  -token string
+  -vault-folder string
-    	notion token
+    	folder to store pages inside Obsidian Vault
-  -vault string
+  -vault-path string
     	Obsidian vault location
 ```